tari-project/tari/docs/src/branching_releases.md

 ### Development releases

 A developer created a new feature which was added behind a feature gate.
 They merged it into the `development` environment and want to test it on the `Esme` test network.
 To do this, they created a temporary branch named `testnet-1.55-pre.5` and made any necessary changes such as upgrading the version.
 Once complete, they tagged the version as `v1.55.0-pre.5`.
 The branch can be merged back into development, and then deleted.
-By tagging this new version, it will prompt the release CI to compile Tari applications with the `TARI_NETWORK=esme` flag enabled, which allows all development feature gates to be utilized.
+By tagging this new version, it will prompt the release CI to compile Taiji applications with the `TARI_NETWORK=esme` flag enabled, which allows all development feature gates to be utilized.

 Developers can perform this process as often and as many times as they want.